TomFahey/DTA-MSc-Project/docsrc/source/reference/micro/PID.rst

 ---

 .. py:module:: pid
-    :synopsis: Defines the :class:`PIDState` class, used for regulating PWM output to the heating component.
+    :synopsis: This module defines the :class:`PIDState` class, which is responsible for controlling the heat output of the Peltier module based on a target temperature or heating rate, using a PID control loop.

     Defines the :class:`PIDState` class, which is responsible for controlling and regulating the PWM output to the H-bridge, based on the system mode, target